kate-lab/How-Green-Is-Your-Plate/README.md

 ## Introduction

 This app is the result of a 10 day group project during the General Assembly Software Engineering Immersive course in 2021.
-Working with [Victor Liew](https://github.com/luckymouse11) and [Megan Sowa](https://github.com/mesowa), we built a full stack application that uses data from [Our World in Data's Environmental Impacts of Food Production](https://ourworldindata.org/environmental-impacts-of-food#) to calculate the environmental impact of a recipe based on the ingredients chosen.
+Working with [Victor Liew](https://github.com/luckymouse11) and [Megan Sowa](https://github.com/mesowa), we built a full stack MERN (Mongo, Node.js, Express and React) application that uses data from [Our World in Data's Environmental Impacts of Food Production](https://ourworldindata.org/environmental-impacts-of-food#) to calculate the environmental impact of a recipe based on the ingredients chosen.

 ## Backend and database